UCL (University College London)

 An exceptional learning environment

-- UCL has the best academic to student ratio in the UK (1:10) (The Guardian university league table 2015)
+- UCL has the best student to staff ratio in the UK (10:1 - Guardian University Guide 2017).

-- Nobel Prizes have been awarded to 29 people who are, or were, students or academics at UCL.
+- Nobel Prizes have been awarded to 29 current or former students or academics at UCL.

 - UCL attracts top academics and students from 154 different countries, resulting in a vibrant and cosmopolitan academic community.